24dakenlo/light-physics/README.md

 ## Quantum dynamics

-The theory of nature and behavior of a quantum is called "quantum dynamics".
  It explains behavior of a photon and an electron, including their interactions.
 Learning quantum dynamics needs skills of math and physics beyond a prerequisite for most ecologists.
 We skip it and try summarizing some imporatnt and useful concepts and facts in quantum dynamics for builind radiation ecology, without explaining how and why:

 1. A condition of a quantum or a group of quanta (plural of quantum) is described by a "quantum state".
 "State" here is not the same as something like solid, liquid, and gas, which are "thermodynamic state".
 You may imagine a quantum state like a mathematical function.
 The quantum state may change from time to time.
 The phyical properties such as position, energy, momentum (something rekated to velocity), and angular momentum (something related to rotation) are ambiguous unless the quantum state is a special state (called eigenstate) for each property.